wigging/computing-julia/README.md

 ## Website

  The website is available at https://gavinw.me/computing-julia.
-It is generated with the [genja](https://github.com/wigging/genja) tool using the `content`, `docs`, `templates` folders and the `config.json` file.
+It is generated with the [genja tool](https://github.com/wigging/genja).
 The website is hosted with GitHub Pages from the `docs` folder.

 ## Support